Nxjl18/CE4348-Memory-Allocation-Algorithms/README.md

 The algorithms being tested are: best fit, first fit, next fit, and worst fit.

-Scheduling is to work as follows:
+Scheduling is to work as follows for each algorithm:
 1. Until a task cannot be placed, place the next task in the stream
 2. Increment the time consumed by one.
 3. Decrement time remaining for all tasks in memory by one.